 There are two main flash systems for macro:

-This is mostly expensive, professional gear.
-But if you can afford it you’ll soon find out that this investment worth every penny.
+This is the most expensive professional gear.
+But if you can afford it, you’ll soon find out that this investment worth every penny.

-Ring flash – is a cheaper alternative, but still with good results.
-It comes with adapter rings for different lens diameters and with colored flash diffusers as so you can give your picture some nice color shades.
-The ring flash offer a shadow free image.
-As the flash light source is mounted on the lens and the light power is low, it is designed for close up pictures.
+Ring flash – is a cheaper alternative but still with excellent results.
+It comes with adapter rings for different lens diameters and with colored flash diffusers so you can give your picture some lovely color shades.
+The ring flash offers a shadow-free image.
+As the flashlight source is mounted on the lens and the light power is low, it is designed for close up pictures.

-For this scenario I would recommend a gun flash, hammerhead flash or a studio flash (with diffusers and / or reflectors – as needed), or just the natural light when possible.
+For this scenario, I would recommend a gun flash, hammerhead flash, or a studio flash (with diffusers or reflectors – as needed), or just the natural light when possible.

-If you want to read more about macro flash systems, I wrote a post that you can read here
+If you want to read more about macro flash systems, I wrote a post about that.

 Studio flashes are designed to give the photographer absolute lighting control for their pictures.

-The studio photographer has the option to use a single light source or multiple heads depending on task – portraiture, fashion, model, macro etc…
+The studio photographer has the option to use a single light source or multiple heads depending on the task – portraiture, fashion, model, macro, etc.

-My goal is not only to share information, but my experience also.
-For that I am talking mostly about my mistakes, which I am hoping that is a possible way to keep other from doing the same as I’ve done.
+My goal is not only to share information but my experience also.
+For that, I am talking mostly about my mistakes, which I am hoping is a possible way to keep others from doing the same as I’ve done.